January 10, 2026

 Devirtualization and Static Polymorphism

+Compilers do their best to devirtualize these calls, but it isn’t always possible.
 On latency-sensitive paths, it’s beneficial to manually replace dynamic dispatch with static polymorphism, so calls are resolved at compile time and the abstraction has effectively zero runtime cost.

 Virtual dispatch §

-Runtime polymorphism arises when a base interface exposes virtual methods that derived classes override.
-Calls made through a Base& (or Base*) are then dispatched to the appropriate override at runtime.
-Under the hood, it works roughly like this:
+Runtime polymorphism occurs when a base interface exposes a virtual method that derived classes override.
+Calls made through a Base& are then dispatched to the appropriate override at runtime.
+Under the hood, a virtual table (vtable) is created for each class, and a pointer (vptr) to the vtable is added to each instance.

 Figure 1: Virtual dispatch diagram.
 The method foo is declared virtual in Base and overridden in Derived.
 Both classes get a vtable, and each object gets a vptr pointing to the corresponding vtable.